An annotated list of online resources for the study of Buddhism in China

 studying Buddhist religious traditions in China.
 If you find that any links are dead, resources have moved or want to

-suggest a resource please email [gas2122(use @ at)columbia.edu].
+suggest a resource please email [gregory.scott(use @ at)ed.ac.uk].
 This page is maintained by

 Gregory Adam Scott 史瑞戈.

 The OICB was first compiled and published on August 26, 2006.
-It was moved to buddhiststudies.net in late 2011, and last updated on October 1, 2013.
+It was moved to buddhiststudies.net in late 2011.
+It's not updated that often any more,

 Please note that some resources are listed with their Chinese or Japanese names; you may need to download language packs

 or fonts to have the characters display properly.